Los Angeles County tax assessor arrested, charged with bribery

-LOS ANGELES, Oct 17 (Reuters) - Los Angeles County tax assessor John Noguez was arrested on Wednesday and charged with accepting $185,000 in bribes from a tax consultant whose clients he allegedly aided by slashing their property values to save them millions of dollars in taxes, prosecutors said.
+LOS ANGELES (Reuters) - Los Angeles County’s tax assessor was arrested on Wednesday and charged with accepting bribes from a consultant whose clients he allegedly aided by slashing their property values to save them millions of dollars in taxes, prosecutors said.

 “Los Angeles County voters and taxpayers deserve honest, hard-working elected and appointed officials who will serve the best interests of the people,” District Attorney Steve Cooley told reporters.